How to Stop Chasing Riding Lesson Payments

 Barton End Equestrian CentreWant to see the payment tools in action?

-We can walk you through GoCardless and Stripe integration, payment tracking, credit balances and income reporting in a free demo tailored to your yard.
+We can walk you through Synapto integration, payment tracking, credit balances and income reporting in a free demo tailored to your yard.
 No commitment required.

 Read next: How to Pass Your Riding School Licensing Inspection →